 CotD(s): Melanie – A sweet girl, but terribly boring, Melanie is the caretaker of a Pokemon village that consists of only one house.
 She nurses sick and injured wild Pokemon back to health with the hopes of releasing them back into the wild.

 Pokemon: Technically none, though she is the caretaker of many.

 Butterfree uses Sleep Powder only to have it blown back in his face by Bulbasaur’s breath.
-Butterfree tries to continue battling, but a quick Tackle also takes care of Butterfree and Bulbasaur and Oddish take the opportunity to run off.
+Butterfree tries to continue battling, but a quick Tackle also takes care of Butterfree.
+Bulbasaur and Oddish take the opportunity to run off.

 Ash is disappointed that he couldn’t capture Bulbasaur, but is excited under the belief that there are likely others in the forest to catch.
-As they continue on their path, Ash and the others cross an unmapped bridge that suddenly collapses under their feet.
+As they continue on their path, Ash and the others cross a bridge that isn’t shown on their map.
+The bridge suddenly collapses under their feet.
 Ash and Misty manage to hang on, but Brock falls into the rushing waters below.

 Ash and Misty pull themselves up and quickly rush to find Brock’s corpse—I mean totally alive body, but Misty is caught in a pitfall trap.
 Surprisingly, Team Rocket is not behind the trap, and Ash and Misty continue to look for Brock.

 They spring yet another trap, which lands them in a net stuck in a tree.
 They see the same Bulbasaur down below who gives them a glance before walking away.

 Later, Brock returns safe and sound to save Misty and Ash from the trap.
 Brock explains that he was saved from the river by a beautiful girl named Melanie and brings Ash and Misty to her Pokemon village where she nurses sick and injured Pokemon back to health in the hopes of returning them to the wild some day.